Definition – External economies of scale occur when a whole industry grows larger and firms benefit from lower long-run average costs.

 Implications of external economies of scale

 - New trade theory states that countries often specialise in particular goods, for no particular reason other than historical accident and the exploitation of economies of scale.
-Rather than comparative advantage, it makes sense for industries to concentrate in areas where they are already strong.
-External economies of scale can be very important for driving industry grow in particular regions.
+Rather than a comparative advantage, it makes sense for industries to concentrate in areas where they are already strong.
+External economies of scale can be very important for driving industry grows in particular regions.
 It can also explain the rapid growth of cities.

-Difference with internal economies of scale
+The difference with internal economies of scale

 - Internal economies of scale refer to how a firm gains lower average cost – from the increase in the size of that particular firm.